tunnguyen2408/QRCodeLMV/README.md

-# QR-Code-Scanner-Android-App
+# Purpose
-QR Code and Bar code scanner app developed using Google Vision API
+Build an app for Mai to scan barcodes -))

 # Library is used
 Google Vision API